Green armies: Collectivization and restart of conflict

 The first Soviet ethnographers who visited the villages around Moscow felt that they were going to the Amazon.
 There were people who "lived as if they were trapped in the Middle Ages."
 A society of archaic and patriarchal life, where witchcraft was believed, time was divided by seasons and religious festivals instead of months, with pagan rituals and superstitions, beatings of wives, tumultuous law, fistfights and days of drunkenness.
 Since before the revolution the urban elites saw the countryside as a "particularly obscurantist" environment where magic, religious rites and customs gave terror and comfort to people.
-Half a million soldiers joined the Communist Party after the war, bringing communist ideology to their villages during the 1920s.
+Half a million soldiers joined the Communist Party after the war, bringing party ideology to their villages during the 1920s.
 The Bolsheviks and the NEP modernized village life with power lines, hospitals, theaters, cinemas and libraries.
 They also brought chemical fertilizers, cross-seed and modern tools.
 Dairy production and exclusive crops for the market became generalized, which before the revolution were exclusive activities of the nobility.
 There was an increased exchange of products, tools and livestock with cities, in addition to credit.
 Cooperatives among peasants also grew: "with its smallholder instincts, superstitions and attachment to tradition, it would be abolished by these socialist farms."
 A literate youth was born among the peasantry that was much more ambitious than their parents, defiant before the authority of the elderly and religion, they were more individualistic.
 The Party based its influence in the countryside on them.
 Many young people sought in it the way to escape from the boring life in the countryside and helped organize Stalinist collectivization, all in order to break with the old ways of life.
 The villages were not divided between rich and poor, as the Bolsheviks believed, but between old and young.

 At the end of the decade the Bolsheviks tried to centralize power.
 They resorted to reducing the number of rural Soviets, but this left many villages without any authority in 1929, making it impossible to collect taxes or enforce laws.
 The small rural owners had been decisively strengthened by the revolution and as a consequence of the civil war, most of the villages were ruled by their own community.
 The state only reached the cities with volost.
 Stalin realized that the longer the NPE lasted, the greater the distance grew between the regime's plans and its impotence before the peasantry, until they could do nothing against the "kulak," that is, small and medium-sized owners.
 It was better to go ahead and restart the civil war with an advantage.
 Only in 1927, after banishing, displacing or eliminating his main opponents and remaining safe as boss, did Stalin put an end to the "peasant utopia" based on the "eserovschina" or "revolutionary socialist mentality".
 That year, greater state intervention on agricultural production began with a strong political repression, despite the fear of some leaders of a new war.
 This brought down production, causing a "harvest crisis", which served as a pretext for Stalin to initiate collectivization.